 Israel was a tiny country at the time, and its standing army was not sufficient to take on the Soviet-supported Egyptian forces.
 Operation Kadesh, as it was called, would require every available hand on deck—and fast.
 In 72 hours, the army mobilized 100,000 reservists into active duty.
 Every available hand, of course, included the Melbourne-bound basketball team.

 As wars go, this one was fast and furious, at least for the actual fighting.
 Israel’s tanks routed the Egyptian forces in six days, confirming the country’s bet on armored divisions as well as its bet on reserve troops as the basis for Israel’s military power.
 By Nov.
 5 the fighting was over.
 But international negotiations to end the hostilities took months.
 The Israeli forces didn’t withdraw until March 1957.
 The Olympic window had closed.

 My father never spoke much about what must have been a crushing disappointment to a 25-year-old athlete at the peak of his abilities.
 He never once expressed resentment toward his country that somehow couldn’t spare even five of those 100,000 reservists to represent it at the Melbourne Olympics.

 The only take-home lesson of that era that my father conveyed to me was the one-canteen rule.
-During those months of deployment in the Sinai desert, each soldier was issued exactly one canteen of water per day.
+During those months of deployment in the Sinai desert (my father served in the tank corps) each soldier was issued exactly one canteen of water per day.
 That was your water for drinking, cooking, washing, shaving, and brushing teeth.
 You didn’t waste one single drop, much less five.
 For Israel and its canteen of reserve soldiers, the philosophy was evidently the same.